 |Inquiries||Nikko City Tourist Association|

-"Oyama Fireworks", the epitome of summer in Oyama-shi, will mark its 65th anniversary this year.
+"Oyama Fireworks", the epitome of summer in Oyama-shi.
 This is a distinguished fireworks festival in the Kanto region attended by many people every year.
 As the fireworks launch site and the viewing stand are located close to each other, you can enjoy the impactful displays of over 2 million fireworks, including the consecutive shots of "Shakudama" (balls of fireworks) ,wide star mines, and the "Niagara Falls" in which residents participate, all in close proximity.
 The "Opening Carnival", an event in which the residents participate, is held on the eve of the fireworks festival.

 Operating hours/Days closed: 1st of May to the first Sunday or holiday of November (Open throughout this period) 10 am to 5 pm

 At the "Kurobane weir for tourists", you can savor fresh ayu (sweet fish) while enjoying the soothing breeze of the wind and listening to the sound of water flowing in the river.
 The "ayu weir", which is the quintessence of Nakagawa River during this season, is constructed in late July.
 Worthy of mention is the "ayu no shioyaki" (salt-grilled ayu) which is grilled using charcoal fire.
 Grilling ayu with charcoal fire is deemed to be the best way to prepare it, as it maximizes the distinctive flavor of ayu.
 Enjoy the taste and scent of ayu which have been toned by the streams of the Nakagawa River.